devlikeapro/waha-docs/content/en/blog/waha-scaling/index.md

 ---
-title: "WAHA Scaling - how to handle 500+ sessions"
+title: "WAHA Scaling - How To Handle 500+ Sessions"
 description: "WAHA Scaling - how to scale WAHA for >500 sessions with Vertical and Horizontal scaling"
 excerpt: "WAHA Scaling - how to scale WAHA for >500 sessions with Vertical and Horizontal scaling"
 date: 2024-08-14T08:48:45+00:00